cerb/cerb.github.io/_guides/integrations/ipstack/ipstack.md

 ---
 title: Integrate with ipstack
 excerpt: A step-by-step guide for integrating Cerb and ipstack.
+summary: This page provides a guide on integrating Cerb with ipstack to utilize its API for geolocation purposes.
+It outlines the steps to sign up for an ipstack account, obtain a free API key, and create a connected account in Cerb to enable IP-based geolocation.
+The guide emphasizes the approximate nature of IP-derived locations due to factors like VPNs and proxies.
+Additionally, it includes related resources for further workflow automation using ipstack within Cerb.
 permalink: /guides/integrations/ipstack/
 social_image_url: /assets/images/guides/integrations/ipstack/interaction-geolocate.png
 layout: integration